 Interns receive professional mentorship from Molly Bondy, Education and Intern Programs Manager, and Michael Roch, Director of Education.
-The mentorship program includes introductions to local arts professionals, artists, and organizations; networking and volunteer events; department specific skills days; intern lunches and field trips; and more.
+The mentorship program includes introductions to local arts professionals, artists, and organizations; networking events; department specific skills days; intern lunches and field trips; and more.

 Compensation and housing

 Internships last five to six months.
 Interns are expected to work approximately 40 hours per week at a rate of $15 per hour, provided free housing on the museum grounds and offered medical benefits.
 Interns are also provided with a bicycle.
 A personal cell phone is required.
 If needed, transport to and from the El Paso or Midland/Odessa airports is available.

 Education internships are offered in the spring, from February to July, and fall, from September to